Don't Push It: Retirement

 Don't Push It's retirement was announced on 10 January 2012.
 O'Neill explained that the twelve-year-old "had not really been sparkling and the last thing we wanted was to make him carry on doing something he was not really happy with."
+He settled into retirement at his owner's Martinstown Stud in Ireland, where he is turned out to grass with Cheltenham Festival winner Master Tern.